piko-framework/piko-framework.github.io/api/DbRecord.md

 # \piko\DbRecord

-DbRecord reprensents a database table row.
+DbRecord represents a database table's row and implements the Active Record pattern.